Accessibility Services

 The Center for Success will review and consider all pieces of documentation submitted.
 Documentation will assist the Center for Success in understanding how the disability impacts the student in an academic or residential setting and the current impact of the disability as it relates to the accommodations requested.

-All documentation should be recent enough to reflect the student’s current level of functioning and contain, at a minimum, the following:
+All documentation should be recent enough to reflect the student’s current level of functioning (within three years is recommended) and contain, at a minimum, the following:

 To help ensure appropriate documentation details are provided, the student is encouraged to have his/her attending medical/psychiatric professional complete the appropriate Disability Verification Form provided by the Center for Success.